VWV has advised several companies which have participated in the Sharing in Growth scheme.

-The head of our immigration team, Judith Hockin, has worked closely with M-Subs over a number of years, providing a full immigration law service.
+Specialist immigration lawyer, Judith Hockin, has worked closely with M-Subs over a number of years, providing a full immigration law service.
 As part of this support, we have provided advice upon the entry of two engineers from Houston, USA, to come to the UK in order to assist with fulfilling a contract for the design and construction of a small unmanned submarine for the US Navy.
-In addition, we advised M-Subs on the steps that it is required to take in order to comply with its obligations as a company holding a Tier 2 licence to sponsor migrant workers in the UK, and in particular how to deal with a visit from the UK Visa and Immigration ("UKVI") inspectors.
+In addition, we advised M-Subs on the steps that it is required to take in order to comply with its obligations as a company licenced to sponsor the visa applications of migrant workers in the UK, and in particular how to deal with a visit from the UK Visa and Immigration ("UKVI") inspectors.

 "M Subs Ltd needed immigration support for its international staff travelling frequently between the US and the UK; we turned to VWV LLP for help and they provided an impeccable and timely service that enabled us to meet our project goals by fully employing our diverse team of professionals as and where needed."

-Most recently, we have advised the CEO of M Subs, a US national, on the steps required to meet the eligibility criteria to apply for accelerated indefinite leave to remain in the UK on the basis of his Tier 1 Entrepreneur visa.
+We also advised the CEO of M Subs, a US national, on the steps required to meet the eligibility criteria to apply for accelerated indefinite leave to remain in the UK on the basis of his Tier 1 Entrepreneur visa.
 In brief, the eligibility criteria required the CEO to provide evidence that he had invested in the UK economy, and that his business had created at least ten full time resident workers' jobs in the UK.
 To meet the eligibility criteria, we worked closely with the CEO and his accountants in order to obtain the required information by the necessary deadline.
-Following submission of his application, the CEO was granted Indefinite Leave to Remain in the UK which means that the CEO does not have to reapply for leave to remain under any of the immigration categories in the future and may enter and exit the UK as he wishes.
+Following submission of his application, the CEO was granted Indefinite Leave to Remain in the UK.

 We are pleased to be able to provide immigration advice and assistance to M-Subs and its employees, and in doing so support the growth of a growing business.